Tristan Tzara: Early life and Simbolul years

 He moved to Bucharest at the age of eleven, and attended the Schemitz-Tierin boarding school.
 It is believed that the young Tzara completed his secondary education at a state-run high school, which is identified as the Saint Sava National College or as the Sfântul Gheorghe High School.
 In October 1912, when Tzara was aged sixteen, he joined his friends Vinea and Marcel Janco in editing Simbolul.
 Reputedly, Janco and Vinea provided the funds.
-Like Vinea, Tzara was also close to their young colleague Jacques G. Costin, who was later his self-declared promoter and admirer.
+Like Vinea, Tzara was also close to their young colleague Jacques Goldschlager Costin (1895-1971), who was later his self-declared promoter and admirer.

 Despite their young age, the three editors were able to attract collaborations from established Symbolist authors, active within Romania's own Symbolist movement.
 Alongside their close friend and mentor Adrian Maniu (an Imagist who had been Vinea's tutor), they included N. Davidescu, Alfred Hefter-Hidalgo, Emil Isac, Claudia Millian, Ion Minulescu, I. M. Rașcu, Eugeniu Sperantia, Al. T. Stamatiad, Eugeniu Ștefănescu-Est, and Constantin T. Stoika, as well as journalist and lawyer Poldi Chapier.
 In its inaugural issue, the journal even printed a poem by one of the leading figures in Romanian Symbolism, Alexandru Macedonski.
 Simbolul also featured illustrations by Maniu, Millian and Iosif Iser.